avivace/deb-builds/README.md

 All of them are tested and currently used on my `Sid` systems.

 ## Repository
-Additionally, if you don't want to keep downloading binaries and manually install them, you can use my unofficial debian repository:
+If you don't want to keep downloading binaries and manually install them, you can use my unofficial debian repository:

 Add this line in your `/etc/apt/sources.list`
 ```